 - Include citations wherever necessary and maintain the focus on your main research issue.

-4. Research Plan and Methodology section in Research Proposal
+4. Research Plan and Methodology section in the Research Proposal

 Include the following three points when explaining your research methodology while writing a research proposal: